Nemris/critchecker/README.md

 This project follows the Black code style, so it's sufficient to run the formatter on your code prior to contributing it.
+Sometimes, it might make sense to have Black avoid cramming multiple lines in one for the sake of clarity.
+If your gut says that code would look better on multiple lines, append a trailing comma to the last line as per the [docs].

 Type-annotate both the parameters and return values of your functions and methods, and always add docstrings to public code.